BenFictional/dmd-300-sp20/product-service-uiux.md

      * [Webflow](https://webflow.com/): powerful visual development app \(like Wix and other drag-and-drop tools but much closer to professional dev capabilities\).
      * **Everything list:** [Extensive list of web tools and technology](https://free-for.dev/)
    * App Development
-     * Xcode — Apple's developement suite for iOS; generally easier than developing for Android as it has a visual editor in addition to coding.
+     * [Xcode](https://www.linkedin.com/learning/xcode-11-essential-training/learn-to-develop-for-the-apple-platforms?u=76811570) — Apple's developement suite for iOS; generally easier than developing for Android as it has a visual editor in addition to coding.
 Still a ton of work to program anything complex.
 Stick to something simple if you're new to this.
-Courses available on LinkedIn Learning.
 3. Testing and analysis
    * User testing
    * Performance testing